Crystal

 The Free Spirit

 An Enneagram Type 4 with a 5 wing combines the creative, individualistic nature of Type 4 with the intellectual, analytical depth of Type 5.
-These individuals are deeply introspective, unconventional thinkers who explore their inner world through observation and contemplation.

 Understanding Enneagram 4w5